 By default, JetBrains Rider uses the TSLint package from the project node_modules folder and the tslint.json configuration file from the folder where the current file is stored.
 If no tslint.json is found in the current file folder, JetBrains Rider will look for one in its parent folders up to the project root.

 If you have several package.json files with TSLint listed as a dependency, JetBrains Rider starts a separate process for each package.json and processes everything below it.
 This lets you apply a specific TSLint version or a specific set of plugins to each path in a monorepo or a project with multiple TSLint configurations.

 This behavior is default in all new JetBrains Rider projects.
-To enable it in a previously created project, go to Settings/Preferences dialog (Ctrl+Alt+S) and select the Automatic TSLint configuration option.in the
+To enable it in a previously created project, go to in the Settings/Preferences dialog (Ctrl+Alt+S) and select the Automatic TSLint configuration option.

 Select the Manual Configuration option.